ToJans/tojans.me.dev/source/_posts/2014-02-17-why-bad-software-architecture-is-easy-to-monetize.markdown

 ## The delivery

-Then you get inside, and then you notice the walls are built out of multiplex, there is no isolation; the windows are made out of plexi glass, and there is no running water or electricity provided.
+Then you get inside, and then you notice the walls are built out of multiplex, there is no insulation; the windows are made out of plexi glass, and there is no running water or electricity provided.
 However, the house still matches the contract's specifications, so you can't do anything about it legally.

 ## The fix